bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     References from the NonClustered Index Seek are looked up in the Clustered Index, just like joining the two indices.

     Let us compare this plan to the one from before having a smaller table.
 Why is the Clustered Index Scan not used now?
-In case of larger tables the _selectivity_ (i.e., how many records match the filtering) is more important, hence the use of the NonClustered Index.
+In the case of larger tables, the _selectivity_ (i.e., how many records match the filtering) is more important, hence the use of the NonClustered Index.
 The Clustered Index Scan would be too costly in a large table.
-The NonClustered Index can reduce the amount of records, hence its role here.
+The NonClustered Index can reduce the number of records, hence its role here.
 Based on the statistics of the `Price` column, it can be derived that the `=` operator will match few records.
 Important!
-Just because it is an `=` comparison, it does not directly follow, that there are few matches; just imagine the column having the same value is all records.
+Just because it is an `=` comparison, it does not directly follow that there are few matches; imagine the column having the same value in all records.
 Hence the need for the statistics!

     This is an acceptable query.
-Since the filtering reduces the amount of records, it is worth using the index.
+Since the filtering reduces the number of records, it is worth using the index.

     **h)**